ArsheenSingh/Insurance_price_prediction_ML/README.md

 <img width="1916" height="1023" alt="image" src="https://github.com/user-attachments/assets/8d7be0de-7fa6-42c0-9302-411a6785f036" />

-*Note: Replace the link above with the URL to your own screenshot.*

 ## 🚀 Live Demo

 You can access the live, deployed version of this application on AWS EC2: